jameswylde/openai-chatgpt-terminal/readme.md

 ### Installing

-* Clone the repo and copy *genie.py* to a permanent location.
+* Clone the repo and copy the folder to a permanent location (including the /src/ folder).

 * Open the script and amend `openai.api_key = "API_KEY"` with your aforementioned API key and save.